enonic/old-xp-doc/doc/developer/ssjs/http-cookies.rst

 Overview of full JS object and the settings can be found here.
 A full in-depth into how each parameter works can be found in the `Java documentation for Cookies`_.
 Also, `general knownledge of Cookies`_ and their limitations is adviced.

 value
-  **Mandatory** the value for the cookie.
+  **Mandatory** - The value for the cookie.
 The example (2) in the code above would store `complex: value` in the cookie.

 path
-  The paths on the site this cookie should be available from (and all containing paths).
+  The paths on the site this cookie should be available from (and all containing paths).<br />
   *Default* empty - the entire site can read the cookie.

 domain
-  Add additional sites that should be able to read the cookie.
+  Add additional sites that should be able to read the cookie.<br />
   *Default* empty - only the server that creates the cookie can read it.

 comment
-  A comment describing the cookie.
+  A comment describing the cookie.<br />
   *Default* null.

 maxAge
-  Number of **seconds** before the browser is allowed to delete the cookie.
+  Number of **seconds** before the browser is allowed to delete the cookie.<br />
   *Default:* -1 - the cookie will live until the browser's main process is stopped (when closing all browser windows, crashing, etc).

 secure
-  Control if the cookie should only be accepted to be created and read over https and similar secure protocols.
+  Control if the cookie should only be accepted to be created and read over https and similar secure protocols.<br />
   *Default* false

 httpOnly
   Control if the cookie is available for scripts or not.
-If `true`, only the serverside code can read the cookie.
+If `true`, only the serverside code can read the cookie.<br />
   *Default* false - also client side scripts can read the cookie.

 .. _Java documentation for Cookies: http://docs.oracle.com/javaee/6/api/javax/servlet/http/Cookie.html